eic/EicRoot/README.md

 ==================

-  One needs a reasonable base installation (like an older CERN CC7), with additional packages described in the Dockerfile.
+  One needs a reasonable base installation (like an older CERN CC7), with additional packages described in the /container/app/EicRoot/Dockerfile.
+Partial success was reported with the Ubuntu-based 'escalate' container.
+Stay tuned.

 Pre-requisites
 --------------

-Any modern ROOT version (6.14.00 as included in the Docker container certainly works; 6.20.04 was shown to work either).
+Any modern ROOT version (6.14.00 as included in the Docker container introduced earlier certainly works; 6.20.04 under CC7 base installation was shown to work either).

 GEANT4 version geant4.10.05.p01 is known to work.
-In order to use it one needs to install G4 VMC, like version geant4_vmc.4.0.p1 .
+In order to use it, one needs to install G4 VMC, like version geant4_vmc.4.0.p1 .

-In order to use GEANT3 one has to intall a recent G3 VMC (like geant3+_vmc.2.7).
+In order to use GEANT3 one has to install a recent G3 VMC (like geant3+_vmc.2.7).

 In order to use eic-smear (for instance be able to import either ASCII or ROOT files with the simulated events) one has to install this package, obviously.

-Dockerfile contains enough information for an expert to install these packages.
+/container/app/EicRoot/Dockerfile in the Docker image contains enough information for an expert to install these packages.

 Important: different to the older EicRoot r940 Docker container it is assumed that the environmet setup steps are performed "by hand", like